t-fbd/Ti/README.md

 - Dependencies
     - a C compiler, gcc is recommended
     - git, to clone the repo
+    - gzip if planning to package as tarball
 - Clone git repo

         git clone git@github.com:tairenfd/Ti.git